DinVision/QuickLaunch/README.md

 The 3-digit numeric prefix is automatically hidden in the Shortcut ToolTip.

 <b>Customization:</B>
-The Toolbar can be customized by modifying the values in the "ini" file as shown in the Demo video.
+The Toolbar can be customized by modifying the values in the INI file as shown in the Demo video.

 <b>Troubleshooting:</B>
-If you mess up the ini file settings, and do not have backup, you can just close the App, delete the ini file and restart the App, it will automatically re-create the ini file with default settings.
+If you mess up the INI file settings, and do not have backup, you can just close the App, delete the INI file and restart the App, it will automatically re-create the INI file with default settings.

 <B>Taskbar Display Setting:</B>
-For older versions, if you prefer not to display the app in the Taskbar, set 'AlwaysShowOnTaskbar' to 'No' in the ini file.
+For older versions, if you prefer not to display the app in the Taskbar, set 'AlwaysShowOnTaskbar' to 'No' in the INI file.
 Restart the App.
 Then the App will be displayed in the Taskbar only when you minimize it.
 ![image](https://github.com/user-attachments/assets/32530b33-bbfe-4917-9355-ef02efb3f6e6)